Collective excitations in two-dimensional SU($N$) Fermi gases with tunable spin

-Finally, we turn our attention to the damping of the collective excitation in a 2D SU($N$) Fermi gas.
-Fig.~\ref{fig4} shows the evolution of the quadrupole mode and breathing mode amplitude for SU(1), SU(2) and SU(6) gases at the lattice depth of 53$E_r$.
-As spin multiplicity increases, quadrupole oscillations exhibit more obvious damping effect, while no prominent damping is observed for the breathing mode.
-In the collisionless limit, surface modes are analogous to bulk zero sound.
-In a SU($N$) Fermi gas, collisions exist between atoms with a different spin.
-As $N$ increases, higher collisional rate disturbs coherent quasi-particle motion, which results in a larger damping rate.
-The damping of the breathing compression mode is determined by bulk viscosity of Fermi gas, which is negligible in our system.
-The damping of collective modes can become a useful tool for the detection of the Kondo scattering and pairing states, if a two orbital system is implemented~\cite{Sundar:2016hg,Zhang:2017jqa}.
+Finally, we turn our attention to the damping process of the collective excitation in a 2D SU($N$) Fermi gas.
+Fig.~\ref{fig4} shows the evolution of the quadrupole and breathing mode amplitude for SU(1), SU(2) and SU(6) gases at the lattice depth of 53$E_r$.
+As spin multiplicity increases, quadrupole oscillations exhibit more obvious damping effect.
+This phenomenon can be explained by noticing that in a SU($N$) Fermi gas, the relaxation of the quadrupole mode is determined by the appropriate damping of moment $\chi=\sum_i(x_{i,\sigma}^2-y_{i,\sigma}^2)$ with $x_{i\sigma}$ and $y_{i\sigma}$ gives the position of the particle $i$ with spin-$\sigma$.
+The rate of damping for $\chi$ is proportional to the collision integral $\langle\chi I_{\rm col}\rangle$~\cite{Vichi2000, Silvia2013}.
+Within the simplest assumption in which $f_{\alpha}$ is independent of $\alpha$, $I_{\rm col}$ is proportional to ($N-1$) and this leads to larger collision integral and consequently, a faster decay.
+On the other hand, the breathing mode suffers much less damping as function of spin multiplicity due to vanishingly small bulk viscosity in our system.
+The damping of collective modes could become a useful tool for the detection of the Kondo scattering and pairing states, if a two orbital system is implemented~\cite{Sundar:2016hg,Zhang:2017jqa}.

+We further note that the implementation of optical Feshbach resonances (OFR) can enhance the atomic interactions~\cite{Enomoto:2008bx,Blatt:2011dr}.
+Despite the atomic loss and the slightly broken SU($N$) symmetry induced by the OFR beam, we expect the SU($N$) symmetry can be effectively maintained within tens of ms with minimal nuclear spin relaxation rate~\cite{Gorshkov2010}, during which the collective mode can be investigated.
+Pushing the SU($N$) symmetric interaction closer to the strongly interacting case of $\lvert\ln(k_F a_{2D})\rvert\simeq 1$ and searching for its effect in collective modes is one possible extension of our work.

-In conclusion, we realize a two-dimensional Fermi gas with a tunable spin and detect its SU($N$) symmetric interaction effects using collective excitations.
-Various collective modes are investigated revealing the decrease in the ratio of quadruple to dipole mode frequency with $N$, while the ratio of breathing to dipole mode frequency stayed constant.
+In conclusion, we realize a two-dimensional Fermi gas with tunable spin and detect its SU($N$) symmetric interaction effects using collective excitations.
+Various collective modes are investigated revealing the decrease in the ratio of quadruple to dipole mode frequency with $N$ in good agreement with mean-field prediction, while the ratio of breathing to dipole mode frequency stayed constant.
 We also follow the evolution of collective modes in the dimensional crossover from 2D to 3D and measure their damping rates in 2D.
 Quantum anomaly~\cite{PhysRevLett.121.120401,Peppler:2018fb} in 2D SU($N$) fermions would be an interesting topic for future studies.
 In addition, possible extensions of our work can be considered in the context of two-orbital system in 2D~\cite{oppong2019}.

 {\bf Acknowledgement} This work has been supported by C6005-17G from the Hong Kong Research Grants Council (HKRGC).
 G.-B. J. also acknowledges the support from the Croucher Foundation and HKRGC through ECS26300014, GRF16300215, GRF16311516, and GRF16305317, GRF16304918 and the Croucher Innovation Award, respectively.
 S.Z. acknowledges GRF17303215 and Croucher Innovation Award.
 Y.-C. Z. was supported by the NSFC under grants No. 11874127 and No. 11747079.